mkoepke/sem-pinnacle-featured-child/README.txt

 = Help Me! =

-The [Semiologic Support Contact Form](https://www.semiologic.com/support/) is the best place to report issues.
+The [Semiologic Support Page](https://www.semiologic.com/support/) is the best place to report issues.

 == Installation ==